With certain specified exceptions discussed below, employees of the University of Georgia are expected to report

 - Associate Dean of Students;

-- Associate Dean of Students & the Director of the Tate Student Center;
+- Associate Dean of Students and Director of Student Transitions;

-- Associate Dean of Students & the Director of Student Care and Outreach;
+- Associate Dean of Students and the Director of Student Care and Outreach;

 - Director, Office of Student Conduct;